What Is Typical Commission for Land Sales?

 In a buyer's market, subdividing the property for sale into smaller parcels might increase profitability compared to selling it as one large plot.

-Find a local real estate agent to get help deciding if subdividing maximizes profits or if selling the entire land parcel is more advantageous.
+Find a local real estate agent for help deciding whether subdividing maximizes profits or selling the entire land parcel is more advantageous.

 3. Realtor fees go up on special use